jashburn8020/long-reads/fx_markets.md

 ### 3.5 Discounting

-Now, let's turn our attention to "Discounting," the inverse concept of compounding.
+Discounting is the inverse concept of compounding.
 While compounding calculates the future value of a present sum, discounting determines the **present value** of a future sum of money.
 It essentially asks: "How much is a certain amount of money to be received in the future worth today?"
 This process is crucial for valuing future cash flows, assessing the profitability of investments, and pricing financial instruments, including those in the foreign exchange market.

 The concept of discounting is based on the **time value of money**, which states that a pound received today is worth more than a pound received in the future.
 This is due to factors such as the potential to earn interest on the money received today (opportunity cost) and the uncertainty associated with receiving money in the future (risk).
 Therefore, to find the present value of a future cash flow, we need to "discount" it back to the present using an appropriate discount rate.
 This discount rate reflects the opportunity cost of capital and the perceived risk.